-Information is not available.
+♦ Information is not available at this time.

 Data for this year's SARC was provided by the California Department of Education and school and district offices.
-For additional information on California schools and districts and comparisons of the school to the district, the county and the state, please visit DataQuest at http://dq.de.ca.gov/dataquest.
+For additional information on California schools and districts and comparisons of the school to the district, the county and the state, please visit DataQuest at http://dq.cde.ca.gov/dataquest.
 DataQuest is an online resource that provides reports for accountability, test data, enrollment, graduates, dropouts, course enrollments, staffing and data regarding English learners.
 Per Education Code Section 35256, each school district shall make hard copies of its annually updated report card available, upon request, on or before February 1.
-All data accurate as of December 2018.